 Unlike traditional fully insured coverage, self-funded programs do not pay state premium taxes.
 These taxes average between 2 and 3 percent of the premium's dollar value.
 Most carriers include that tax percentage in annual premium quotes, with many employees unaware they're paying them.

 2. State-Mandated Benefits and Fees

 In addition to avoiding premium taxes, self-funded plans are also exempt from most state insurance laws.
-Because organizations customize their coverage, this also means an exception from associated fees and compliance audits, for example, the Health Insurance Marketplace User Fee.
+Because organizations customize their coverage, this also means an exemption from associated fees and compliance audits, for example, the Health Insurance Marketplace User Fee.
 Exemptions from state-mandated benefits tend to reduce both the costs and complexity of providing coverage, benefiting businesses that go this route.

 3. Internal Revenue Codes (IRC)

 More commonly known as the IRS Tax Codes, the IRC includes taxation parameters on healthcare coverage programs.
 Self-funded plans must adhere to IRC §§104, 105, 106, 162, 213, 4976 and 5000, plus they can face tax consequences if found to be operating discriminatory coverage tactics under IRC § 105(h).